How to Write a Needs Statement for Grants

 A compelling needs statement presents unmistakable data and profound stories of real people to establish the focus and rationale for your grant application.
 The needs statement sets the attitude for the rest of your proposal and provides the opportunity to demonstrate that an urgent need exists in your community and that your organization's solution will make a difference.

-To increase your grant writing efforts and bring all of your grant writing needs into one place, try Instrumentl for 14-days free!
+And lastly, to increase your grant writing efforts and bring all of your grant writing needs into one place, try Instrumentl for 14-days free!